What do Baby Robins Eat

-Have you ever wondered about these little, birds flying in your surrounding, different colors, almost the same size?
+Have you ever seen little, birds flying in your surrounding, different colors, almost the same size and wondered.
 What Bird Species are they?
 Where do they live?
 Do they migrate?
 We will explain all the questions that people have about these beautiful little birds called Robin.

-Before we shed some light on the details related to robin.
-Firstly, clear your doubts about these beautiful birds, you must understand their different types because each one of them has different colors, lives in different regions, and have different characteristics.
+Before we shed some light on the details related to robin birds.
+Firstly, clear your doubts about these beautiful birds, you must understand their different types because each one of them has different colors and live in different regions, they have different characteristics as well.
 Robin Bird has more than 10 subspecies.